-Provide the file name in the dialog that pops up by clicking on the "File Name" button in the "File Data" column, as shown below.
+Provide the file name by clicking on the "File Name" field, as shown below.
 This must be the complete file name, including the extension, of each resource to be submitted via this Bulk Upload Manifest.
 Resources composed of many files should be in a .zip archive (all in a single file with the extension ".zip").